 Myth: A telepractitioner can practice from anywhere around the world.

 No, you need to be licensed where you sit and where the student is.
 Similar to the US, many countries have rules and regulations that govern speech and language services.
 Also, all countries, require a work visa for foreign workers to be permitted to work.

-Myth: Telepractice is meant to only be used during an emergency situation (ex: pandemic).
+Myth: Telepractice is meant to only be used during an emergency situation (ex: a pandemic).

 Myth: You can only serve neurotypical students via telepractice

 No, just like any service delivery model there are considerations to take, but you may serve a variety of students via telepractice successfully.

 Myth: Online speech therapy is inferior to face-to-face therapy

 No evidence exists to support this myth.
 For some people, online speech therapy may not be simply more convenient, but it may be more beneficial for everyone involved.
 Online speech therapy takes into consideration some of the barriers that face-to-face speech therapy entails, such as mobility and distance.
 Those who utilize online speech therapy can tap into more scheduling options, and it ensures consistent service delivery.